Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "Fuck, bro.
 You’re lucky I like ya, ‘cause now I’m actually offended."

-Despite being a quarter again as tall as Bedu and only physics knew how many times heavier, Snapfire suddenly looked… small.
+Despite being a quarter again as tall as Bedu and only physics knew how many times heavier, Snapfire suddenly looked... small.

 "...Sorry."